Steiner-254/aws-reStart/Exam-Prep/Real-Time-Exam-Revision/Notes.md

 >> Horizontal scaling adds more computers to a system to increase capacity.
 Vertical scaling adds more resources to a single computer.

+- Amazon Inspector automatically discovers workloads, such as Amazon EC2 instances, containers, and Lambda functions, and scans them for software vulnerabilities and unintended network exposure.
 -